New-Evolution-Digital/automodiv/README.md

 5. If you have any issues, first `ctrl + c`, then run `docker-compose down`.
 Repeat steps 3 and 4.
 6. Then code
 7. Still having issues submit the issue to @kyleswillard or @jtamedrano with screen shots or screen record of your issue.

+## Restarting Dev Server

+There is a sh script in the root of the project.
+By running the command `/bin/sh ./restart.sh` the server will do all the command above.
+This will also restart the database, so any data you have in your own container will disappear.

+This does require that you have a .env file in the root.
+If you need a copy of what the env should look like, please contact @jtamedrano.

+_This is useful if you want to restart your work, if you edit any dockerfiles, or if you just want a clean database_

 ## Branch Naming Conventions